d-bl/GroundForge/docs/help/index.md

 ### Highlight a thread

 In the thread diagram on the far right, each thread has a small square at the start and a bobbin at the end.
 You may need to scroll the diagram to see them.
 Click on a square or bobbin to change the color of the thread and bobbin from black to red.
-Click on the square or bobbin of a red thread and it returns to black.
+Click on the square or bobbin of a red thread and it turns to green next time to violet and finally back to black.
 You can highlight more than one thread at a time.
 For more colours and options, visit [thread properties](Thread-Properties).

 ![](images/G2-toggle-thread.png)